dongjin-seo2020/1DFreeFormDQN/README.md

 ![plot](./images/RL.png)
 ## target condition
 ![plot](./images/env.png)
-To learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths.
+The target is to learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths.
 Each condition is learned by the same network architecture, showing the robustness of input condition of the network.

 The performance was checked for: wavelength of 900nm, 1000nm, 1100nm / deflection angle of 50°, 60°, 70°.
 The value can vary following the needs of users.
 Please refer to the paper[link] for further information.